SKOOTA GAMES IndieGames Notebook Interview

 Sense of Speed: ★★★★★

-3D Nausea Level: ★★★★★ (※ A long break after playing is strongly recommended)
+3D Motion Sickness Level: ★★★★★ (※ A longer break after playing is strongly recommended)

-One Word: A high-speed action that transcends even gravity, simple is best.
+One-liner: A high-speed action that transcends even gravity, embodying simple is best.

-In Conclusion: The "Persistence" of Indie Games Seen Beyond 3D Nausea
+In Conclusion: The "Persistence" of Indie Games Seen Beyond Motion Sickness

-The three FPS games I encountered during this Steam Next Fest each contained completely different souls within the common act of "shooting."
-Some conveyed the sense of emptiness in a world on the brink of destruction, others embraced total affirmation within constraints, and some offered the pure thrill of destruction that transcended gravity.
+The three FPS games I encountered during this Steam Next Fest each housed completely different souls within the common act of "shooting."
+Some conveyed the nihilism of a dying world, others embraced total affirmation within constraints, and some offered the pure pleasure of destruction that transcended gravity.

 Even within the same trend of "boomer shooters," there exists such a variety of interpretations and expressions.
 That is the charm of indie games and the reason we continue to follow such events.
-The fragmented information that flows through short videos on social media transforms into the "dedication" of the creators, which can be called their "commitment," the moment you grasp the controller and feel that "tactile sensation" with your fingertips.
+The fragmented information that flows through short videos on social media transforms into the "dedication" of the creators, which can be felt the moment you hold the controller and experience the "tactility" with your fingertips.

 Honestly, I have never tested my physical limits as much as I did with this article.
-The more intense the action, the more violently the screen shakes, causing my vestibular system to scream.
+As the density of action increased, the screen shook violently, and my vestibular system was screaming.
 However, I was able to have a genuinely enjoyable experience, so personally, I was very satisfied.

 We tend to seek efficiency and clarity.
-However, the games introduced this time taught me that sometimes it’s interesting to love "inconvenience," sometimes to surrender to "madness," and to care for "small lives," which transcends logic.
+However, the games introduced this time taught me that sometimes it’s interesting to love "inconvenience," sometimes to surrender to "madness," and to empathize with "small lives," which transcends logic.
 With this stimulation etched into my fingertips and sense of balance, I want to return to my own game development— and my activities with the Negolove team— starting tomorrow.

 Why not search for your own "striking work" (with motion sickness medication in hand)?
 Until next time, see you in the next report.